cshenton/normal-comparison/README.md

 y ~ normal(mu, softplus(inv_softplus_sigma))
 ```

-And where using VI, I set the family of posterior distributions for `mu`
-and `inv_softplus_sigma` to be the family of normal distributions.
-In
+And where using variational inference, I set the family of posterior distributions for `mu` and `inv_softplus_sigma` to be the family of normal distributions, or whatever the software default is otherwise.

-particular, when using variational inference, I initialise the distributions
+If the package requires explicitly initialising the posterior family, I
-at the values of the priors.
-This is not done in the edward tutorials, and
+initialise it at the value of the priors.
-seems to have the effect of providing unintentionally informative priors,
-which is the motivation for this comparison.

 ## Installation